 During the scan, you will be made to lie down comfortably on an examining table.
 The sonographer will apply a lubricating up gel on your stomach area.

 This gel assists with decreasing erosion while rubbing the transducer.
 At that point, your sonographer will move the transducer on your belly in various ways to follow your child’s features.

-Your sonographer will attempt numerous angles to see your child and gather as many conceivable information about the developing embryo.
+Your sonographer will attempt numerous angles to see your child and gather as much conceivable information about the developing embryo.
 At the point when they get a proper visual of your baby’s features, measurements will be taken from head to toe.

-4. What does the Level 2 Ultrasound show about the baby
+4. What does the Level 2 Ultrasound show about the baby?

 Level 2 Ultrasound scan provides detailed images of your baby.
 Through Level 2 Ultrasound scan doctors can examine the following: